CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Critical Comparative Data Structures and Algorithms

 \subsubsection{Create inclusive and equitable classroom cultures}

-Anti-racist practices are reinforced through course structure, assignments, and policies.
-Instruction and assessment applies universal design for learning to meet students' diverse means of engagement, representation, and action/expression \cite{Burgstahler2011UniversalEducation} by providing, for example, diverse reasons for engaging beyond the dominant narrative around software engineering.
-Assignments highlight student ingenuity, creativity, and criticism as opposed to dominant approaches that make students ``subservient to the micro-demands of the autograder'' \cite{Malazita2019InfrastructuresSubjects}.
-Students are not only encouraged to collaborate but taught how to recognize, confront, and dispel stereotypes and power imbalances that occur during teamwork \cite{Shah2020RacialClassrooms}; teamwork is a learning goal \cite{Kussmaul2012ProcessScience}.
+Antiracist practices are reinforced through course structure, assignments, and policies.
+Instruction and assessment applies universal design for learning to meet students' diverse means of engagement, representation, and action/expression \cite{Burgstahler2011UniversalEducation} by valuing many reasons to learn data structures and algorithms.
+A specifications-based grading system enables creative assessments (e.g. self-reflections and student-submitted video explanations) without assigning a demeaning, trivial percentage weight.
+The creative assessments give students full opportunity to collaborate on most of the work in the course.
+Students are not only encouraged to collaborate but also taught how to recognize, confront, and dispel stereotypes and power imbalances that occur during teamwork \cite{Shah2020RacialClassrooms}.